One (manga artist)

-One (stylized as ONE) or Tomohiro is the pseudonym of a Japanese manga artist, who is best known for his web manga series One-Punch Man, which was later remade into a digital manga illustrated by Yusuke Murata.
+ONE (stylized in all caps) or Tomohiro is the pseudonym of a Japanese manga artist, who is best known for his web manga series One-Punch Man, which was later remade into a digital manga illustrated by Yusuke Murata.
 One serializes the One-Punch Man webcomic on his own website under no official publisher, while the manga remake is serialized in the web version of Weekly Young Jump.
 His other well-known series, Mob Psycho 100, was serialized in the online version of Weekly Shōnen Sunday, Ura Sunday.

-Biography

 Early life

 One was born in Niigata and grew up in Saitama.
 While visiting his grandparents in Niigata, his parents bought him a series of manga called Crayon Shin-chan by Yoshito Usui.
-One was a fan of the manga, which influenced his decision to become a manga artist, and began practising on his notebook during middle and high school.
+One was a fan of the manga, which influenced his decision to become a manga artist, and began practicing on his notebook during middle and high school.

 Career

-In July 2009, One began publishing a short version of One-Punch Man in Shintosha, a comic-posting website.
-He later began irregularly uploading One-Punch Man to his web page FC2 on July 3, 2009.
+In July 2009, One began publishing a short version of One-Punch Man on Shintosha, a comic-posting website.
+He later began irregularly uploading One-Punch Man to his FC2 blog on July 3, 2009.
 Originally, One-Punch Man was intended to be a one-off to further practice drawing, but became a series following positive reception.
 Due to its humorous setting and story, One-Punch Man became popular in Japan.
 One had a special interest in creating a protagonist that had already become the strongest in the world, which enabled him to concentrate on a different perspective of the background and storytelling.
 One stated that he envisioned the protagonist, Saitama, as a character capable of adapting to the world that surrounded him, with his primary obstacles being mundane things.
 Before One decided to become a full-time manga artist, he had taken several hiatuses from updating the webcomic, including a one-year hiatus in February 2010 to work at a full-time job, and a two-year hiatus after releasing the 109th chapter in January 2017.